© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen y Gwyddel Round Barrow is a scheduled monument protected by Cadw under reference DE171.
 View the official record →

-Tomen y Gwyddel is a round barrow located in Denbighshire, Wales, dating to the Bronze Age and serving as evidence of prehistoric funerary and ritual practices in the region.
+Tomen y Gwyddel is a round barrow situated in Denbighshire, Wales, and represents a significant example of prehistoric funerary architecture.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE171.

 Tomen y Gwyddel Round Barrow dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen y Gwyddel Round Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE171.